The Best Questions to Ask When You Interview a Doula

 Remember that inviting someone into one of the most intimate and intense experiences of your life is a big decision.
 Allow your intuition to have a say in who will be there with you when you most need support.

 We hope you find this list helpful as you move forward in finding the birth support you're looking for!
-Let us know if there are other questions that helped you have meaningful conversations in a doula interview!

 Get our free guide: